chrisyellostudio/jQuery-Extra-Psuedo-Selectors/readme.md

 use and share with others.
 The minified version weighs in at **462 bytes**, so it's not going to slow down your browser too much.

+The demo is bundled with Bootstrap CSS to make things look pretty, many thanks to [Bootstrap CDN](http://www.bootstrapcdn.com/) for providing this service.

 Licensed under the MIT license so do with it as you please!

 ## Usage